abdusco/logurt/README.md

 ## Kubernetes deployment

-To deploy logurt to a Kubernetes cluster, you need to have a working Fluentbit/Fluentd setup, deployed as a `DaemonSet`.
+To deploy logurt to a Kubernetes cluster, you need to have a working Fluentbit setup, deployed as a `DaemonSet`.

 ### Fluentbit configuration